 Try A.Vogel Stinging Nettle Urtica Drops, 50ml £10.50 available from A.Vogel and health stores.
 An organically grown, botanical food supplement made from freshly harvested Urtica doica herb.

-Healthspan Medical Director Dr Sarah Brewer’s takes a look at CBD Oil which is taking centre stage in 2018 and has also been recommended for joint pain.
+Healthspan Medical Director Dr Sarah Brewer’s takes a look at CBD Oil which is taking centre stage this year and has also been recommended for joint pain.
 A natural ingredient from industrially produced hemp plants (meaning they’ve been cultivated so we can access the benefits of CBD without any of the psychoactive elements of THC).

 Dr Brewer says, “CBD hemp extracts are antioxidant and have anti-inflammatory effects on joints, to help improve pain and stiffness.
 They also have pain-relieving effects due to their interaction with certain parts of the brain”.